animade/frontend-md/README.md

 # Frontend.md

-## Generate simple documention for your Sass & Javascript in seconds.
+## Generate simple documention for your frontend code in seconds.

 ### Introduction